DEGREES AND PROGRAMS

 Please refer to Language Requirements for each program for information on test types and scores.

-All new CSN students who have never completed English or Math classes at the college level are required to take the Accuplacer English Test and Math placement tests before they can enroll in English or Math courses.
+All new CSN students who have never completed Math classes at the college level are required to take the Math placement test before they can enroll in Math courses.

 Did you know that you can transfer to one of our partner institutions to earn your Bachelor’s degree after you complete your 2-year associate degree at CSN?